Regardless of application, injection-molded parts and products are expected to perform to stringent quality and regulatory standards.

 the science behind scientific molding

-Scientific molding dictates the use of material science to define and unify the injection molding process stages.
+The scientific molding process dictates the use of material science to define and unify the stages of injection molding.
 Advanced instrumentation records data and parameters so manufacturability is easily replicated across production runs and equipment.

 The result?
 Consistent, high-quality injection-molded plastic parts and devices that meet end-user expectations and drive competitive advantages for OEMs across many industries.